 The performance fee could also be payable in case the share class has overperformed the reference benchmark but had a negative performance.
 For further illustration and concrete examples on the performance fee calculation method, please refer to Chapter 20 paragraph 3 of this prospectus.

-Until 21 November 2024, the reference indicator serving as the basis for calculating the performance fee is the following composite indicator: 50% MSCI Emerging Small Cap NR USD and 50% MSCI Emerging Mid Cap NR USD.
+The reference indicator serving as the basis for calculating the performance fee is is the following composite indicator: 50% MSCI Emerging Small Cap NR USD and 50% MSCI Emerging Mid Cap NR USD.